jembi/openhim-load-tests/README.md

  **Running the above command creates a new host file, and it also changes the ansible config file to point to a new host file**
  **Running this command again fails as the host file will have been changed.
 To run it again successfully change the *inventory* variable value to *inventory/old***

-- Python must be installed on the host machines before Ansible can run.
+- Verion 2 of python must be installed on the host machines before Ansible can run.
 On Ubuntu this can be done with:

 ```sh
 ansible-playbook playbooks/initial-setup.yml